mikaelbtg/personal_project/Increasing Online Ads Effectivity using Forecasting and Descriptive Analysis/README.md

 In this analysis, I use forecasting to predict the MoM growth of our new users and unique visitors.
 I also use descriptive analysis to find a way to increase the effectivity of our online advertising.

 At the end of the project, we were tasked to make a pitch deck on our insight for the company.
 I have also put those pitch decks in this folder if you want to check them.
+Also, here's an alternative link to the jupyter notebook in case you don't want to download the file to access it (https://colab.research.google.com/drive/1SaSwfyY5Quo31A8y9pWCAuDSZB-fPqUg?usp=sharing)